Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: INSTRUMENT AND OBSERVATIONS

 \subsection{Instrumental Effects{ }}

-GASC was a novel low-cost pathfinder that ambitiously set out to measure the multi-year sky properties of one of the most remote and desolate sites on the planet.
-Given the nature of the wide field design, combined with an interline CCD and no sidereal tracking system, non-negligible effects needed to be modelled to effectively reduce the data.
-These effects are summarized below.
+{GASC was set out to measure the multi-year sky properties of one of the most remote and desolate sites on the planet.} Given the nature of the wide field design, combined with an interline CCD and no sidereal tracking system, non-negligible effects needed to be modeled to process the data effectively.
+These effects are summarized as follows.